-To activate the application filter, enter executables or folders.
+The application filter is a whitelist.
+To activate it, enter executables or folders.
 Remove them to stop the filter.
 Note that system/critical processes will be allowed, by default, even if they do not appear in the list.

-Click to open the menu, with the following options:
+Click to open the section menu, with the following options:

 |Clear||Removes all entries from the list.|

-Deskman is able to filter web browsing: access to all domains will be forbidden, except for the domains that are specifically allowed.
+Deskman is able to filter web browsing: access to all domains is forbidden, except for the domains that are specifically allowed.
 To start blocking websites, enter domains in the Allowed Domains section, one at least.
 To stop blocking websites, remove all entries.

 The web filter works as a proxy, blocking/allowing access to HTTP/HTTPS requests.
 Deskman uses the following proxy server and port: